thacherT1D/webdevstuff/Data_Structures__Algorithms/Single_Double_Linked_Lists.md

 1. Give the current tail a __next__ pointer to the new node.
 1. Change the tail to point to the new node.
 1. Give the new node a __next__ pointer of `undefined` or `null`.

+### Exercise 1 - Singly Linked Lists

+Finish the `Exercises/src/linked-list/singly_linked_list.js` in this repo.
+You can run the tests associated with JUST the linked list exercise using this command:

+`$ mocha Exercises/test/linked-list/singly_linked_list.test.js`

+Use the Red Green Refactor methodology to build your list.
+Here are the methods you must complete:

+`__getNodeAt`: A function for internal use to find a node at an index.
+When implementing the function try to think of the most efficient way of finding the index.
+For example, if the list has 3000 elements and the index that we want is at index 2950, does it make more sense to find the node by starting from the front or from the back?

+`get`: Gets the value of a node at an index.
+This method should  use `__getNodeAt` internally.

+`set`: Sets the value at an index.
+This method should use `__getNodeAt` internally.

+`insert`: Inserts a value at a position.
+For example, if the list is [3,7,8], `insert(0,10)` results in a list of [10,3,7,8].

+`unshift`: Adds a value to the front of the list

+`shift`: removes a value from the front of the list

+`remove`: removes a value at an index

+If you feel lost, try this process:

+1. Pick a test from `Exercises/test/linked-list/singly_linked_list.test.js`
+1. Read it carefully, try to understand what it does, and what that means your Linked List needs to do.
+1. If you're still confused use Google, you should be able to find some reference implementations for clues on how to get started.

+**Stretch Goal**

+Implement reverse on a singly linked list: Write tests first then make the tests pass.

+---

 ### Doubly Linked Lists